getify/foi-lang/formalization-work/Foi-Specification.md

 ### §1.5 Structured Values: Tuples and Records

-Foi has two structured value categories -- Tuples and Records -- that share a single literal syntax (Syntactic-Grammar `RecordTupleLit`).
-The form is an angle-bracketed comma-separated list of entries:
+Foi has two structured value categories -- Tuples and Records.
+The angle-bracketed literal (Syntactic-Grammar `RecordTupleLit`) produces either, as a comma-separated list of entries:

 ```java
 < entry, entry, ..., entry >